alvinveroy/alvinveroy/ReadMe.md

 Threat analysis, vulnerability research, and building resilient systems for businesses in Southeast Asia.

 ### ⚡ Technology Consulting
-Helping teams adopt AI, blockchain, and AI automation practices in ways that make sense for their context.
-As a vibe coding specialist, I utilize multiple emerging stacks and tools with vast experience experimenting with different kinds of LLMs.
+Guiding teams through AI and decentralized systems adoption, finding approaches that fit their real-world needs.
+I experiment with emerging stacks, tools, and LLMs through a vibe coding lens to learn what works and what doesn't.

 ### 💭 Knowledge Sharing
 Writing about lessons learned—both successes and mistakes—from decades in technology.